Lifestyle disease: Death statistics in the United States

 was too short for degenerative diseases to occur, compared to a life expectancy at birth of 77.8 years in 2004.
 Also, survivorship to the age of 50 was 58.5% in 1900, and 93.7% in 2007.

 Death statistics in India

-According to a report published by ICMR (Indian Council of Medical Research) in 2017, 3 of the 5 leading individual causes of disease burden in India were non-communicable, with ischemic heart disease and chronic obstructive pulmonary disease as the top two causes and stroke as the fifth leading cause.
-The range of disease burden or DALY rate among the states in 2016 was 9-fold for ischemic heart disease, 4-fold for chronic obstructive pulmonary disease, and 6-fold for stroke, and 4-fold for diabetes across India.
-Of the total death from major disease groups, 62% of all deaths were caused by non-communicable diseases.
+According to a report published by the Indian Council of Medical Research in 2017, 3 of the 5 leading individual causes of disease burden in India were non-communicable, with ischemic heart disease and chronic obstructive pulmonary disease as the top two causes and stroke as the fifth leading cause.
+The range of disease burden or DALY rate among the states in 2016 was 9-fold for ischemic heart disease, 4-fold for chronic obstructive pulmonary disease, 6-fold for stroke, and 4-fold for diabetes across India.
+Of the total deaths from major disease groups, 62% of all deaths were caused by non-communicable diseases.